Integrating theory and experiments to link local mechanisms and ecosystem-level consequences of vegetation patterns in drylands: Models for vegetation self-organization

 In the spatially uniform case, this model allows for two different steady states: a vegetated state in which vegetation, soil water, and surface water coexist at non-zero values; and an unvegetated (i.e., desert) state in which only soil water and surface water are non-zero.
 Considering the parameterization in Table \ref{table_1}, the stability of each of these states switches at $R=1$.
 For $R<1$, only the unvegetated equilibrium is stable against non-spatial perturbations, whereas for $R > 1$ the vegetated equilibrium becomes stable and the desert state, unstable.
 When allowing for spatial perturbations, numerical simulations using the parameterization in Table \ref{table_1} show the existence of spatial patterns within the interval $0.7 \lesssim R \lesssim 1.3$, which is in agreement with analytical approximations \citep{Gowda2016}.
 Within this range of mean annual rainfall, the patterns sequentially transition from gaps to labyrinths to spots with increasing aridity.
 For $R\approx 0.7$, the system transitions abruptly from the spotted pattern to the desert state.

-The Rietkerk model assumes constant rainfall, homogeneous soil properties, and only local and short-range processes.
+In its original formulation, the Rietkerk model assumes constant rainfall, homogeneous soil properties, and only local and short-range processes.
 Therefore, all the parameters are constant in space and time, and patterns emerge from SDFs between vegetation biomass and water availability alone.
 This simplification is, however, not valid for most ecosystems.
-Arid and semi-arid regions feature seasonal variability in rainfall \citep{Salem1989}. \citet{Kletter2009} showed that, depending on the functional dependence between water uptake and soil moisture, stochastic rainfall might increase the amount of vegetation biomass in the ecosystem compared to a constant rainfall scenario.
+Arid and semi-arid regions feature seasonal variability in rainfall \citep{Salem1989} and depending on the functional dependence between water uptake and soil moisture, stochastic rainfall might increase the amount of vegetation biomass in the ecosystem compared to a constant rainfall scenario \citep{Kletter2009}.
 Moreover, the properties of the soil often change in space.
-A widespread cause of this heterogeneity is soil-dwelling macrofauna, such as ants, earthworms, and termites \citep{Pringle_2017}. \citet{Bonachela_2015} found that heterogeneity in substrate properties induced by soil-dwelling macrofauna, and modeled by space-dependent parameters, might interact with SDFs between water and vegetation and introduce new characteristic spatial scales in the pattern.
+A widespread cause of this heterogeneity is soil-dwelling macrofauna, such as ants, earthworms, and termites \citep{Pringle_2017}.
+Heterogeneity in substrate properties induced by soil-dwelling macrofauna, and modeled by space-dependent parameters, might interact with SDFs between water and vegetation and introduce new characteristic spatial scales in the pattern \citep{Bonachela2015}.
 Finally, researchers have also extended the Rietkerk model to account for long-range, nonlocal processes.
-For example, \citet{Gilad2004} introduced a nonlocal mechanism in the interaction between vegetation biomass and soil water of Eqs.\,(\ref{eq:soilw})-(\ref{eq:veg}) to model the water conduction of lateral roots towards the plant canopy.
-As explained in the next section, although this model accounts for nonlocal processes, it is conceptually very different from kernel-based models.
+For example, a nonlocal mechanism in the interaction between vegetation biomass and soil water of Eqs.\,(\ref{eq:soilw})-(\ref{eq:veg}) can model the water conduction of lateral roots towards the plant canopy \citep{Gilad2004}.
+As explained in the next section, although the model in \citep{Gilad2004} accounts for nonlocal processes, it is conceptually very different from kernel-based models.